canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/charmed-kubernetes-kata-containers/charmed-kubernetes-kata-containers.md

 1        started  3.227.255.168   i-09580bdd3fbd7e4d5  bionic  us-east-1b  running
 ```

-That's all.
-Your Charmed Kubernetes cluster is ready for launching container workloads via the Kata runtime.
+When all are `active`, your Charmed Kubernetes cluster is ready for launching container workloads via the Kata runtime.

-## Use Kata runtime
+## Use the Kata runtime

 Duration: 8:00

-Let's take a look on the list of containers managed by `containerd` on the Kubernetes Worker node:
+Let's take a look at the list of containers managed by `containerd` on the Kubernetes worker node:

 ```bash
 $ juju ssh kubernetes-worker/0 sudo ctr --namespace=k8s.io containers ls